nextcloud/documentation/admin_manual/configuration/configuration-antivirus.rst

 Enabling the Antivirus App for Files
 ------------------------------------

-Simple go to your ownCloud Apps page to enable it.
+Simply go to your ownCloud Apps page to enable it.

 .. figure:: ../images/antivirus-app.png